vac19/CatalogKO/README.md

 # Catalog/Ko

 KnockOut.js practice module.
-Overrides Catalog Category Page.
-Description Will be updated..
+Appends a timer with color change every second at Category page It adds a timer with new custom component, captures the time change even and apply random color each second.
+Time interval per second.

 ## Composer install